 He justified the existence of slavery because he could not, despite his rather famous intelligence, find a solution.

 He freed less than 5% of his slaves at the time of his death (there were legal reasons for this but they are not sufficient.
 Basically, some historians note, that he could not free his slaves because they were collateral for debts he owed.
 But don’t let this vile human hide behind that transparent veil.
-He had those debts because he was an incompetent or overreaching (or both) businessman and because he wanted to maintain there economic standard of living he enjoyed.
+He had those debts because he was an incompetent or overreaching (or both) businessman and because he wanted to maintain the economic standard of living he enjoyed.

 Despite his public condemnation of slavery, he entered a relationship with Sally Jennings, one of his slaves, and had at least one child with her.
 If someone ever tells you that they’ve read somewhere that Sally Jennings wanted to be in that sort of relationship with her master and that her desire to enter said relationship constituted some sort of “choice” or “Free will” on her part, you really should stop speaking to that person because they are either amoral or stupid or both.

 Oh and if you’re inclined to give TJ some credit for going on record condemning slavery, you might want to read Notes on the State of Virginia.
-In it, the great TJ comes to the conclusion that African Americans are inferior to whites and he reaches this conclusion by relying on white supremacist rationale at the the time that was neither logical nor scientific nor sane.
+In it, the great TJ comes to the conclusion that African Americans are inferior to whites and he reaches this conclusion by relying on white supremacist rationale at the time that was neither logical nor scientific nor sane.

 I love history.
 I loved history as a kid and in high school and college and I read books about history and famous figures in history often.

 I remember as a kid and high school student in Northern Virginia very little if any attention or time was paid to the paradox that men who were fighting and dying for freedom held on the anathema of freedom until their dying days.
-I am not saying to discount their accomplishments but tell their story in full.
+I am not saying to discount their accomplishments but tell their stories in full.
 Don’t hide their abominations because all that does is create mythological creature stories, not true human portraits.

 Fuck Thomas Jefferson and I hope he’s working an eternal cotton field in hell with Rasputin as his overseer.